Edtech is ever-evolving.

-Not all video is created equal!
+Not all videos are created equal!
 Some are useful mainly for instructional purposes, such as the ever-popular Mr. Duncan series for learning English.
 Others are pure fun, like the French children’s film “Un monstre à Paris” (A Monster in Paris).
 If you have some of these fun videos at your disposal, rewards and celebrations can become much more meaningful.

 4. Download videos ahead of time.

 The internet is one of the greatest resources available to teachers, but it can also be the most unreliable!
 Don’t allow your plans to be foiled by faulty technology or a sketchy internet connection.
-Download video onto your laptop or a flash drive so that you’ll have it ready as a necessary plan B. Some educational apps, like FluentU, allow you to download learning materials for offline use.
+Download videos onto your laptop or a flash drive so that you’ll have it ready as a necessary plan B. Some educational apps allow you to download learning materials for offline use.